MDVIP: Business model

-To supplement insurance reimbursements, MDVIP physicians charge patients an annual fee between $1,800 and $2,200 per year.
+To supplement insurance reimbursements, MDVIP physicians charge patients an annual fee between $2,500 and $5,000 per year.
 In addition to this annual fee, patients are responsible for applicable co-pays and co-insurance, and maintain primary-care insurance coverage including Medicare.
-In contrast to the direct-care model, this revenue format, often referenced as concierge medicine, runs the risk of audit or penalty as Medicare and other private-insurance carriers cover a comprehensive wellness exam currently listed as part of the MDVIP package.

 MDVIP physicians are not directly employed by the company, instead they pay a royalty or franchise fee of 1/3rd of the membership fee per patient per year for services such as patient conversion, marketing, branding and other support.